 In a separate medium bowl, whisk together flour, baking powder, baking soda and salt.

-With mixer on low, gradually mix in the flour mixture until just combined
+With mixer on low, gradually mix in the dry ingredients until just combined

 Place remaining ¼ cup coconut sugar in a small bowl.
-Using your hands, form balls with about 1 ½ Tbsp of dough at a time.
+Using your hands, form balls with about 1 ½ tablespoon of dough at a time.

 Roll balls in sugar until well-coated.
 The more sweetness, the merrier, right??